ssjshields/archetype-counter/.github/README.md

 > Choose the amount of monsters to track at one given time

 ### Reset selector
-> Clear seen monsters from specific slot, Egg or Fossil count
+> Clear seen monsters from specific slot, Egg or Fossil count- this does not affect the total count

 ### Counter Mode
 > Choose between expanded (with Egg), expanded (with Fossil), collapsed (encounters), collapsed (with Egg), or collapsed (with Fossil)